-Poolaw has been called America's most decorated Indian soldier with 42 medals and citations.
+Poolaw has been called America's most decorated American Indian Soldier with 42 medals and citations.
 Among his medals are four Silver Stars and five Bronze Stars.
-He also earned three Purple Hearts, one for each of the wars in which he fought, World War II, Korea, and Vietnam.
+He also earned three Purple Hearts, one for each of the wars in which he fought - World War II, Korea, and Vietnam.

 The fourth Silver Star was awarded posthumously after Poolaw died during action in Vietnam.
 On Nov.
 7, 1967, Poolaw's unit, Company C, 1st Battalion, 26th Infantry, was part of a search and destroy mission near the village of Loc Ninh.

 The unit was attacked by numerically superior Viet Cong force.
 Under a hail of fire, Poolaw raced to the lead squad, exposed all the way, and deployed the squad there to lay down a base of fire, the citation read.
 This action saved countless lives, but Poolaw wasn't finished.

 Poolaw continued moving among the troops, making sure they were positioned properly pulling casualties back to the lines despite being wounded himself.
 He was mortally wounded as he pulled another casualty back to the lines.

 His devotion to his Soldiers was exceeded only by the love of his Family.
 Poolaw served in Vietnam trying to spare his son the horrors of war.